Pat chance: Theo douses talk of Cubs making splashy deadline deal

 “If the right veteran guy is out there, sure,” he said before pledging faith in the skills and poise of backup Victor Caratini, who debuted last week — 12 months after starter Willson Contreras debuted.

-The Cubs have heavily pursued starting pitching in winter and summer trade markets for two years, last July landing Mike Montgomery, who pitched well before his worst start as a Cub Thursday.
+The Cubs have pursued starting pitching heavily in winter and summer trade markets for two years.
+Last July, they landed Mike Montgomery, who pitched well before his worst start as a Cub on Thursday.

-With Arrieta and John Lackey on the way out as free agents after this season, the ideal this month – far more than an urgent push for 2017 help – would be to land at least one reliable starter for 2018 and prevent going into the winter needing two arms.
+With Arrieta and John Lackey on the way out as free agents after this season, the Cubs’ ideal this month would be to land at least one reliable starter for 2018 and avoid going into the winter needing two arms.
+That’s far more important than an urgent push for help this season.

 “If it’s there, that’d be great,” Epstein said.
 “If it’s not, we’re not going to force anything and make a bad deal.